How long will it last? – caravan lithium battery put to the real-life test

 Deep cycle batteries are designed to cycle (discharge and recharge) multiple times, but their life span depends on how they are treated.
 Degradation of the internal lead plates causes aging of the batteries, which is caused over time, but most importantly, by exposure to high discharge currents.
-This in practise means that for their longevity lead acid batteries should not be discharged lower than to 50% of their capacity.
+This in practice means that for their longevity lead acid batteries should not be discharged lower than to 50% of their capacity.

 How to use lead acid batteries?

 In the ideal usage when a lead acid battery is discharged to 70% of their remaining capacity, they could offer the user over 1000 cycles, but would not provide much power in this scenario.
 Thus, a 100Ah battery would only provide for 30Ah power, which could only cover the basic power needs such as usage of energy efficient lights and watching TV for an hour, before you need to recharge your battery.

 It is recommended to discharge a lead acid battery to 50% only, which would give the owner 400-500 cycles at best and 50Ah of energy.
 However, when you are out in the field, free camping, it is not always possible to stick to the ideal scenario.
 Most RV travellers would confess discharging their battery down to 20%, which cuts the lifespan of the battery dramatically.
 150 cycles is all you would get from a deep cycle battery subjected to deep discharge.

 Lithium batteries, on the other hand, can be discharged much deeper and their capacity is 60% greater than of a lead acid, which means the same size battery gives you much more power and allows to enjoy free camping in comfort.